A Rough History of Disbelief

-A Rough History of Disbelief, known in the United States as Atheism: A Brief History of Disbelief, is a 2004 television documentary series written and presented by Jonathan Miller for the BBC and tracing the history of atheism.
+A Rough History of Disbelief — known in the United States as Atheism: A Brief History of Disbelief — is a 2004 television documentary series written and presented by Jonathan Miller for the BBC and tracing the history of atheism.
 It was first shown on BBC Four and was repeated on BBC Two.
 It was first shown in the U.S. on PBS in 2007.

-The series includes extracts from interviews with Arthur Miller, Richard Dawkins, Steven Weinberg, Colin McGinn, Denys Turner, Pascal Boyer and Daniel Dennett.
-The series also includes many quotations from the works of atheists, agnostics and deists, all read by Bernard Hill.
+The series includes interviews of Arthur Miller, Richard Dawkins, Steven Weinberg, Colin McGinn, Denys Turner, Pascal Boyer and Daniel Dennett giving their views on disbelief.
+Also presented are historical quotations from a range of atheists, agnostics and deists, read by Bernard Hill.

 The series consists of three 60-minute episodes: